leonoverweel/ti-2716-c-notes/classification.md

 1. Using the **means** and **variances** of the positions of these vectors in n-dimensional space, create a **representative multivariate gaussian model** for the genre.
     * Sometimes we also use a **mixed gaussian model** if our data has multiple clusters in some dimensions.
 (Think of the heights of humans - there will be a peak at the average child's height, average woman's height, and average man's height.)

-Once we have trained the model, we can calculate the audio vectors for small segments of a song to classify.
-For each segment's vector and each genre's gaussian model, we calculate the probability that that gaussian model produced the vector.
-We aggregate these to see which genre the song belongs to.
+Once we have trained the model:

+1. We can calculate the audio vectors for small segments of a song to classify
+1. For each segment's vector and each genre's gaussian model, we calculate the probability that that gaussian model produced the vector.
+1. We create an average score per song.
+1. The classifier output for a song isthe genre class corresponding to the class with the highest score.

 ## Naive Bayes' Classifier for Text